HomeBest and Top of Gardening45 Best Drought Tolerant Plants that Grow In Lack of Water

 USDA Zones: 8-10

-Also popular as Manuka.
-This evergreen shrub has fragrant, prickly, small foliage and ornamental pink, white, or red blooms.
-Once established, they are drought resistant.
+Also popular as Manuka, the New Zealand Tea Tree is an evergreen shrub that has fragrant, prickly, small foliage and pink, white, or red blooms.
+It doesn’t need much water either.

 34. Twinberry Honeysuckle